Jobbers Canyon Historic District: Individual properties

 All of Omaha's largest and most notable wholesale and mercantile businesses built massive warehouse structures in the area by the early 20th century.
 Six- and seven-story red brick buildings filled with jobbing houses towered over red brick streets, creating a canyon-like feeling and leading to the area becoming called "Jobber's Canyon".
 The brick-surfaced South Ninth Street was an important streetscape in the city, with brick and cobblestone streets, railroad spur lines, loading docks, and dock canopies all contributing to the character of Jobbers Canyon.
+The eight-story Creighton Block was built for John A. Creighton to house the Byrne and Hammer Dry Goods Company.
+The most ornate building in Jobbers Canyon, this Renaissance Revival-style structure was designed by architect Charles Cleves.